JWST Observations of Starbursts: PAHs Closely Trace the Cool Phase of M82's Galactic Wind: Results and Discussion

 We also quantify the scatter near and away from the starburst (above/below 750~pc) to test the robustness of the PAH-CO relationship.
+We adopt 750~pc as the boundary between the disk and the outflow for three reasons: first, the H\textsc{I} map used in our analysis goes into absorption within the inner $\sim$500~pc, leaving the central region undefined (see Fig.~\ref{fig:profiles}).
+Second, when we later convolve the data to a coarser $27\arcsec$ resolution for the vertical profiles, the resulting PSF corresponds to roughly 500~pc, and choosing a larger cutoff avoids contamination from the bright central disk.
+Finally, visual inspection shows that beyond $\sim750$~pc the disk no longer dominates the emission, and the observed signal is primarily from the outflow.
 As shown in Figure~\ref{fig:whole_correlation}, the scatter increases away from the starburst.
-This widening envelope is visually apparent in the green points at large vertical distances in Figure~\ref{fig:whole_correlation}, which reflect both the lower signal-to-noise in the CO data (with noise-dominated measurements shown by the blue triangles) and a real increase in intrinsic scatter with height.
+This widening envelope is visually apparent in the red points at large vertical distances in Figure~\ref{fig:whole_correlation}, which reflect both the lower signal-to-noise in the CO data (with noise-dominated measurements shown by the green triangles) and a real increase in intrinsic scatter with height.
 Assuming a Gaussian distribution, we run a Monte Carlo calculation adopting the power-law fit of CO vs.\ F770W as the true relation and adding the appropriate statistical noise to each measurement.
 We find that the scatter is mostly intrinsic\footnote{We calculate the intrinsic scatter as $\sigma_{\rm int} \approx \sqrt{\sigma^2_{\rm Total}-\sigma^2_{\rm CO}}$.
 We find $\sigma_{\rm int} \approx 0.21$ and 0.27 dex for the F770W-CO comparison at low and high elevations, respectively.} with only moderate statistical scatter increase with height ($\sim0.07$).
 The results are nearly identical for F1130W.

 Figure~\ref{fig:whole_correlation} shows that within the region surveyed by JWST, PAH emission correlates well with H$\alpha$ and X-ray emission.
 Both show an approximate power-law relationship with the PAH emission.
 In contrast to CO, these bands both show more scatter at low elevation (red points), though the large range of intensities near the starburst mean that the correlation coefficients relating H$\alpha$ and X-rays to PAH emission are still high.
 These low elevation points include areas where PAH emission becomes much brighter relative to H$\alpha$ (low $\rm{I_{H\alpha}}$ and high $\rm{I_{PAH}}$).
 This likely reflects the impact of significant extinction on the H$\alpha$ while mid-IR PAH emission is comparatively less affected.